GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

 ## Time Spent

 Time spent on this project: **5 hours**.
-Spans from September 14 2025 - present
+Spans from September 14 2025 - October 6 2025.

 ## Process